LaSStiK/CarND/TrafficSign Project/Traffic Sign Classifier.md

 ![image2] ![image3] ![image4]
 ![image5]![image6]

 2 of this pictures was hard to classify because there is few examples in test set.
 To avoid this we should train our model on more data.
+All this images has high resolution, they was resised to 32x32 using  skimage.transform.resize function.
+Signs after resizing has good contrast and little blurriness.
+So I think the reason of misclassifying 100 speed Turn right ahead  and limit was low volume of train set for this.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).